Feds weighing how to respond after verdict in Chauvin trial - WTMJ

 Meanwhile, the FBI and the U.S. attorney’s office in Minnesota have been working with local officials to support law enforcement as they prepare for the possibility of unrest after the verdict, officials said.

-And the Justice Department has also dispatched specially trained community facilitators from the its civil rights division ahead of a verdict, according to a senior Justice Department official.
+And the Justice Department has also dispatched specially trained community facilitators ahead of a verdict, according to a senior Justice Department official.
 The official could not discuss the plans publicly and spoke to the AP on condition of anonymity.

 The officials, part of the Justice Department’s Community Relations Service, tout themselves as “America’s Peacemaker” by mediating disputes in communities and holding listening sessions to help prevent future conflicts.